 I ideated more mini game ideas and collaborated with the developer to pick out Unity frameworks for implementation.
 To incentivize children to explore different tools, I also designed a reward system for them to unlock new coloring pages after they practice 5 tools.

-I worked within the neuroscientist to review literature on children’s emotional regulation skills and summarized findings into 7 different categories: 1. awareness of emotions, 2. reflection on emotions, 3. emotional vocabulary, 4. understanding of the brain, 5. building cognitive skills, 6. learning emotional regulation tools, 7. social-emotional skills
+I worked with the neuroscientist to review literature on children’s emotional regulation skills and summarized findings into 7 different categories: 1. awareness of emotions, 2. reflection on emotions, 3. emotional vocabulary, 4. understanding of the brain, 5. building cognitive skills, 6. learning emotional regulation tools, 7. social-emotional skills

 The co-founders and I decided to go with the scenario-based design because it gives room for more creative activities for content creation and children learn better when they learn things situated in contexts.